Antonis Remos: San Anemos and Alithies & Psemata (2005–present)

 Afterwards, Remos and Sakis Rouvas joined forces for a worldwide tour in Canada, the United States, Australia and Africa, from 13 March to 25 May.
 In winter 2008, Remos performed alone for the first time in the Athens Arena.
 The success was huge, and the appearances got an extension until the end of May.
 At the same time he released his eight studio album Alithies & Psemata ("Truths and Lies").
 The album gained gold status immediately, and later platinum.

 On 16 March, Antonis Remos began his first European tour in Brussels, Stuttgart, Frankfurt, Nuremberg, Düsseldorf, Amsterdam, the Stockholm, London, Istanbul, Belgrade, Tel Aviv.
 Later this summer Remos along with Emigre gave concerts throughout Greece.

 In 2009 Antonis Remos presented in Athens the biggest and most impressive Live Show that Greeks have ever seen.
 Titled "Night and Day" in Athens Arena, Antonis Remos introduced a different kind of entertainment.
 The show was on for more than 5 months and it was a sold out every day, coming up to at least 350.000 people have visited.

 In 2010 he released a new song called "Terma i Istoria", and presented it live through his show "Love Stories" in Diogenis Studio, another year of sold out appearances.

-Antonis Remos has travelled all around the world, people follow him in his concerts and eager for his songs.
-He has performed live with huge names of the international music scene, such as Julio Inglesias (Myconos 2014), Gloria Gaynor (New York & Athens 2014), Danny Brialliant (Myconos 2015), Zeljko Joksimovic (Belgrade & Athens), Gipsy Kings (Myconos 2016).
+Antonis Remos has travelled around the world.
+He has performed live with different people of the international music scene, such as Julio Inglesias (Myconos 2014), Gloria Gaynor (New York & Athens 2014), Danny Brialliant (Myconos 2015), Zeljko Joksimovic (Belgrade & Athens), Gipsy Kings (Myconos 2016).